videosdk-live/videosdk-docs/flutter_docs/guide/video-and-audio-calling-api-sdk/quick-start.md

 }
 ```

-- We will be showing a Waiting to join screen untill the meeting is joined and then show the meeting view.
+- We will be showing a Waiting to join screen until the meeting is joined and then show the meeting view.

 ```js title="meeting_screen.dart"
 class _MeetingScreenState extends State<MeetingScreen> {